Joseph W. Barr: FDIC

 After his electoral defeat, President Kennedy appointed him as the Assistant to the Secretary of the Treasury for Congressional Relations.
 In 1963, he was appointed Chairman of the Federal Deposit Insurance Corporation.
 Barr served as the Undersecretary of the Treasury from 1965 to 1968, during the administration of President Lyndon B. Johnson.

 Treasury Secretary

 When Henry H. Fowler resigned in December 1968, Johnson named Barr as the Secretary of the Treasury with a recess appointment, effective for the remainder of Johnson's term in office.
 His 30 days in the position was the shortest term of any Treasury Secretary.
 Given his short period in office, his signature appears only on the one-dollar bill.

 Later years

 After leaving office, he was named as the vice chairman of American Security and Trust Company.
 He then served as the president and the chairman from 1969 to 1974 and the chairman of Federal Home Loan Bank in Atlanta, Georgia from 1977 to 1981.

-Barr died of a heart attack in Playa del Carmen, Mexico, and was interred in Leeds Episcopal Church Cemetery in Hume, Virginia.
+Barr died of a heart attack in Playa del Carmen, Mexico, and is interred in Leeds Episcopal Church Cemetery in Hume, Virginia.